/images/resources/howtos/logging-monitoring/browser-trace/curity-article-browser-trace.png

 On this page

 When integrating OAuth into applications, the code flow is used.
 This involves a number of HTTP requests and responses.
-Sometimes it includes integration with third party systems, such as Azure Active Directory.
+Sometimes it includes integration with third party systems, such as Microsoft Entra ID.
 In the event of an incorrect configuration, your identity experts may need to assist with troubleshooting.
 Capturing a browser trace enables them to visualize the HTTP requests and understand the cause.

 A browser trace is a log of activity taking place in the browser when the browser is communicating with a web server running an application.
 The trace log captures activities such as requests sent to the server, how long it takes for a request to complete, responses to the requests and any errors that occur.
 With this, a browser trace gives a very detailed view of what is occurring as can give very detailed insight in troubleshooting an issue.